wired-brain/wired-espresso/README.md

 ## Known Issues

 - **LUCCA M58 v2**
   - This model has a known issue where the requested temperature input from the user is higher (by 1 degree) when it is reported to the firmware.
 Our code will subtract the extra amount to maintain the correct requested temperature. e.g. Entering `205` on the digital display will send `206` to the software and we will normalize it back to `205`.
-The **V3** model does have this same issue.
+The **V3** model does _not_ have this same issue.

 ## License